latex3/babel/README.md

 #### 26.13 (dev)

-* Improved Azerbaijani (thanks to Anar Abdullayev, @abdanar).
+* Improved Azerbaijani (thanks to Anar Abdullayev).
+* Improved Malagasy (thanks to Ralahady Bruno Bakys).
-* Fixed misplaces glues at end of lines with mixed directions.
+* Fixed misplaced glues at end of lines with mixed directions (thanks to Udi-Fogiel).
+* Fixed mapdot= (the value was ignored).

 #### 26.12 (2026-09-09)